 Itchy, flaky, scaly skin is the hallmark of psoriasis.
 While some cases need medical attention from a health care professional, many people manage this skin condition at home.
 They use moisturizing creams and the best body washes to nourish dry skin.

-- Best Body Washes & Soaps for Psoriasis in 2020
+- Best Body Washes & Soaps for Psoriasis According to Dermatologists

 - 1. Aveeno Active Naturals Skin Relief Body Wash, Fragrance-Free